ohagen/202211_14-18_WS_MS3BM/index.md

 {% comment %}
 AUDIENCE

-Doctoral and postdoctoral researchers familiar with the gen3sis R-package or with a pressing problem that can be addressed with this tool.
+Doctoral and postdoctoral researchers familiar with the gen3sis R-package or with a pressing problem that can be addressed with gen3sis modeling engine.

 {% endcomment %}
 {% if site.carpentry == "swc" %}